 The gi has a double weave construction for increased sturdiness and durability.
 Your kimono will take a worse beating in a judo class than you might in a BJJ class so that added toughness will definitely come in handy.

-Adidas are one of the biggest names in sports.
-Whether you’re buying a pair of Adidas trainers or a tracksuit, you can expect the absolute best in quality.
+Sanabul are one of the best names in the sport.
+Whether you’re buying any equipment from Sanabul, you can expect the absolute best in quality.
 And their gi’s are no different.

 This heavy duty, double weave gi is manufactured with both comfort and durability in mind.
 You can use the gi in your everyday training without it breaking down or tearing apart.

 The collars are especially thick which makes it even better for competition; it’ll make your opponents have to work that much harder to hold on to your collars in competition.

 This gi is a good option for the smaller trainees like kids/teenagers, female judokas and even the big monsters out there too.
 It is available in half sizes from size 00 all the way up to the huge size 7.Nippon Budogu Yamato Sakura Single Weave Judo Gi/Uniform (5)